-Sipping on a cherry-red Singapore Sling at the Long Bar in Raffles Hotel is perhaps the most iconic thing to do in Singapore; we last tried it in August 2014.
+Sipping on a cherry-red Singapore Sling at the Long Bar in Raffles Hotel is perhaps the most iconic thing to do in Singapore.
 Though it won’t score you the cultural points of say a visit to the National Museum, you may not feel too upset about spending an hour or two forcing yourself to down the slightly sweet, easily drinkable cocktail in the name of historical tourism.

 Reputed to have been invented at the turn of last century (that is, the early 1900s) by Hainanese-Chinese bartender Ngiam Tong Boon at the Long Bar, the drink was designed to be for women, who in those quaint days needed to be enticed to drink alcohol, so the cocktail was made pink.

 These days the drink remains pink, but it’s now exceedingly expensive at S$27 for a standard Singapore Sling.
 On top of that, as is usual for upper-end Singapore establishments there’s the “plus plus” – an automatic 10% service charge and 7% taxes.
 If the original doesn’t tickle you, various twists on the Sling are available at the same price.

 The Long Bar you can visit today on Level 2 in the arcade area of Raffles is not the colonial bar where the likes of Somerset Maugham and Rudyard Kipling put away gin and tonics while penning stories about the jungles of Malaya.
 The original Long Bar was located in the hotel lobby but moved to its current location during a major refurbishment in 1991.